By Your Headspace Mindfulness & Meditation Experts

 The above list of meditation styles is far from exhaustive.
 Here are some other forms of this ancient practice that you may want to explore.
 (Note: Many of the following techniques should be learned with an experienced — and in some cases certified — teacher to be most effective.)

-Yoga meditation.
 Just as there are many different types of meditation, so too exist many styles of yoga — particularly Kundalini yoga — that are aimed at strengthening the nervous system, so we are better able to cope with everyday stress and problems.
-However, in order to integrate the neuromuscular changes that happen during yoga and gain the greatest benefit from the practice, we must take time for savasana, known as corpse or relaxation pose, to relax the body and relieve tension.
+However, in order to integrate the neuromuscular changes that happen during yoga and gain the greatest benefit from the practice, we must take time for savasana or Shavasana, known as corpse or relaxation pose, to relax the body and relieve tension.

 Did one or more of these meditation techniques speak to you?
 Remember, ultimately it doesn’t matter which technique you choose.
 What does matter, however, is that you choose a style that allows you to integrate the qualities you experience during meditation practice — calm, empathy, mindfulness — into the rest of your day.